UnfoldedInc/deck.gl-native/README.md

 Notes:
 - Check that the bootstrap script compiles successfully, should generate `vcpkg` binary in root folder
-- requires gcc 6 or higher, apple clang won't work.
+- requires GCC 6 or higher, Apple Clang won't work.

 ## Dependencies